The-iyed/go-cache/README.md

   - **SUBSCRIBE <channel>** - Subscribe to a specified channel to receive messages published to that channel.
   - **PUBLISH <channel> <message>** - Publish a message to a specified channel that all subscribers will receive.
   - **UNSUBSCRIBE <channel>** - Unsubscribe from a specified channel, stopping message delivery.
+  - **Message Persistence** - Stores recent messages in a buffer for each channel, allowing new subscribers to catch up on recent messages upon joining.

 ## Future Features
 - **Persistence** - Save cache data to disk and load on startup.